-While classroom teaching is the primary work of TESS Volunteers, they will occasionally provide teacher training to other English teachers in neighboring communities.
-Experienced teachers may be assigned to organize regular teacher trainings in coordination with other Volunteers in their province.
+While classroom teaching is the primary work of TESS Volunteers, they will occasionally provide teacher trainings to other English teachers in neighboring communities.
 Volunteers will conduct community outreach activities aimed at increasing parental engagement in their children’s study of English as well as support overall English language learning in the community through teaching and tutoring interested community members.
-In addition, Volunteers are encouraged to initiate projects identified as needed by their students and communities.
-These may include clubs, camps, art or fitness activities, or other community development projects.
+In addition, Volunteers are expected to empower community members with projects the community has identified as needed.
+These may include clubs, camps, extracurricular activities, or other community development projects.

-All Volunteers who accept an invitation to serve as an English Co-Teacher and Trainer Volunteer will participate in Peace Corps’ TEFL training program which allows them to earn a Peace Corps TEFL Certificate upon successful completion of program requirements.
-This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience.
-The Certificate program is validated by the Center for Applied Linguistics in Washington, DC.
+All Volunteers who accept an invitation to serve as a TESS Volunteer will participate in Peace Corps’ TEFL training program which allows them to earn a Peace Corps TEFL Certificate upon successful completion of program requirements.
+This program provides 120 hours of standardized training and practice teaching, along with two years of supervised teaching experience.
+The certificate program is validated by the Center for Applied Linguistics in Washington, D.C.
 Those that earn the certificate will find it a recognized credential for teaching both in the U.S. and abroad.
-Participation in this TEFL Certificate is required for all English Co-teacher Volunteers; even those who already hold a TEFL certificate will be required to participate.
+Participation in this TEFL Certificate is required for all TESS Volunteers; even those who already hold a TEFL certificate will be required to participate.

-• Bachelor of Arts/Bachelor of Science degree in English, TEFL, TESOL, ESL and TESL, or foreign language with 6 months classroom teaching experience at the secondary level in English, TEFL, TESOL, ESL, TESL, or foreign language
+• Bachelor of Arts/Bachelor of Science degree in English, TEFL, TESOL, ESL and TESL, or foreign language with 6 months classroom teaching experience in English, TEFL, TESOL, ESL, TESL, or foreign language

-• Bachelor of Arts/Bachelor of Science degree in any discipline with classroom teaching experience at the secondary level in English, TEFL, TESOL, ESL and TESL, or foreign language
+• Bachelor of Arts/Bachelor of Science degree in any discipline with classroom teaching experience in English, TEFL, TESOL, ESL and TESL, or foreign language

 Required Language Skills

+Public transportation is sometimes inconsistent, so you will need to be patient and flexible.
 The primary mode of transport within and around communities is by bicycle.
-All invitees must be willing and able to ride a bicycle for at least 3 miles in very hot conditions.
+All invitees must be willing and able to ride a bicycle for at least six miles in very hot conditions.
 Be aware that some individuals will find the heat and humidity in Thailand to be a difficult adjustment, especially during the first few months in country.

 While it is possible to maintain a vegetarian diet, strict vegetarians may find it difficult to maintain diets that don’t allow for flexibility, especially within some social contexts.
-The most successful Volunteers are those who are flexible and open to accepting the culture where they will be living.
+The most successful Volunteers are those who are flexible and open to adapting to the cultural norms of their communities.

-Learn more about the Volunteer experience in Thailand: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Thailand: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Does this sound like the position for you?